ewsandor/fly-by-knight/README.md

 Fly by Knight is an amateur chess engine currently implementing the UCI chess protocol.
 This chess engine leverages my Farewell to King C chess library.

+Versions 0.x.x supported only the XBoard chess engine protocol.
+Versions 1.x.x+ is is a rewrite and is designed to support the UCI protocol.
+XBoard protocol support may be added later after UCI is stable.

 ## Usage

 ### Dependencies